master-q/masterq-docs/presentations/20140904_haskell_symposium/20140904_haskell_symposium.md

 ![inline](draw/switch_ongc.png)

-# Are there Haskell Contexts ?
+# Is there Haskell Context ?

+* We can define it.

 xxx